DependableSystemsLab/LLFI/README.md

 Running
 -------
-1. Go to LLFI_SRC_ROOT/LLFI-GUI/
+1. Go to any directory where you want to save the outputs

-2. Execute the jar file: java -jar llfi_gui.jar
+2. Execute the jar file: java -jar LLFI_BUILD_ROOT/LLFI-GUI/llfi_gui.jar

 References
 ----------